The platypus of the quantum channel zoo: Introduction

 \subsection{Main results}

-We study a remarkably simple, low-dimensional, single-parameter family of channels $\NC_s$ (which first appeared in \cite{Siddhu21} and is defined in \eqref{isoDef1} below).
-This family exhibits many strange behaviors for quantum communication while having uncomplicated classical and private classical capacities: The classical and private classical capacities can be calculated explicitly because the underlying information quantities (Holevo and private information, respectively) are additive, even though the channel does not belong to any of the known additivity classes.
-The same holds true for the quantum capacity: the coherent information of this family is additive, provided that a certain entropy minimization conjecture (stated in the main text) is true.
+We study a remarkably simple, single-parameter family of qutrit channels $\NC_s$, along with generalizations $\MC_d$ and $\OC$ of this channel family to arbitrary dimension $d$.
+These channel families exhibit many strange behaviors for quantum communication while having uncomplicated classical and private classical capacities: The classical and private classical capacities can be calculated explicitly because the underlying information quantities (Holevo and private information, respectively) are additive, even though neither channel family belongs to any of the known additivity classes.
+The same holds true for the quantum capacity: the coherent informations of these families are additive, provided that a certain entropy minimization conjecture is true.
 We give evidence for the validity of this ``spin alignment conjecture'' in the main text.
-We also present generalizations of this channel family to higher dimensions and to a 3-parameter family of channels.
-The higher-dimensional generalization retains many of the interesting features of $\NC_s$ mentioned above, while the 3-parameter family displays rich behavior, including separations between all three capacities, which we analyze numerically.
+Despite the additivity of the capacities, both channel families have strictly larger private capacity than quantum capacity.
+The simplicity of our channel families enables us to further generalize the study to a 3-parameter family of channels displaying rich behavior, including separations between all three capacities, which we analyze numerically.